fhng/ESP32-ULP-1-Wire/README.md

 --Update March 19 2018--

-Added read_rom_single_device subroutine
+Added "read_rom_single_device" subroutine - to get a DS18B20 64bit ROM-ID

-Added send_rom_id subroutine
+Added "send_rom_id" subroutine - So you can talk to multiple DS18B20 with their ROM-ID.

 I am using 4 to 6 DS18B20 devices.
 So I am manually reading each device with read_rom_single_device and copy down those ROM IDs and init them in my appMain() before calling ULP.
 ULP can use this ROM-IDs for multiple devices environment.

-*RTC_SLOW_MEMORY is 8kb in size, thats the reason I don't do a search for ROM-IDs for mulitiple devices.
+*RTC_SLOW_MEMORY is 8kb in size, thats the reason I don't do a search for ROM-IDs for multiple devices.
 ULP app is getting too big to fit it in.
 Beside I want to have as much memory as possible to store the temperature data to save battery life.

 *Probabaly will add search for ROM-IDs function in C, not in ULP.
+It is getting big and a bit messy.
+I want to keep this as a ULP sample code.

 These subroutines are all commented out.
 Uncomment to use.